ericwoud/buildWubuntu/README.md

 To connect to WUBUNTU, password admin:

 ```
-ssh root@192.168.1.2
+ssh root@192.168.5.1
 ```

 Wifi is enabled, so this should also work.
 See files in /etc/hostapd/ for details.

-IPforward is off, the system is setup as AP.
+IPforward is on, the system is setup as router.
 Also see https://github.com/ericwoud/bridgefdbd to make AP work nicely.

 After this, you are on your own.
 It is supposed to be a minimal installation of Ubuntu.

 ## TODO:

 * Guest WIFI
+* Kernel v5.10 lts
+* Test all new changes in build from scratch

 ## Latest updates (5-Dec-2020)

 * Use DSA port 6 and call it "aux".
 * Setup VLAN.
 * Setup as router.
+* Setup dhcpd.
 * Setup WAN connection on eth0.
 Now outbound traffic goes through et0-aux-wan ports, as they should.

 ## Updates (1-Nov-2020)